The cyclic open-closed map, u-connections and R-matrices: Applications of Conjecture in the monotone setting

 \subsection{Example: intersection of quadrics}

 We will now give an example where, even though the quantum cohomology is not semi-simple, it is still possible to construct an R-matrix.
 Let $X$ be a complete intersection of two quadric hypersurfaces in $\mathbb{CP}^5$, which is a monotone symplectic manifold.
 The eigenvalue decomposition of the Fukuya category is as follows: Smith proves an equivalence: \begin{nthm}[{\cite[Theorem~1.1]{Smi}}] $D^\pi Fuk(X)_0 \cong D^\pi Fuk(\Sigma_2)$, for $\Sigma_2$ a genus 2 surface. \end{nthm} Assume that $Fuk(X)_{\pm 8} \cong Fuk(pt)$, which \cite[Section~1.6]{Smi} expects.
 And note that the $Fuk(pt)$ are considered here with curvature $\pm 8$, so that $HC^-_*(Fuk(X)_{\pm 4}) \cong \mathcal{E}^{\mp 8/u}$.
 Also note that \cite[Chapter~4]{She} proves a natural isomorphism $HC_*^{-}(D^\pi \mathcal{C}) \cong HC_*^{-}(\mathcal{C})$.
-We thus have an isomorphism of TE-structures: As the TEP-structure associated to an $A_\infty$-category is canonical, Conjecture \ref{VSHS conjecture} implies: \begin{nlemma} There exists an isomorphism of TEP-structures: \end{nlemma} Smith shows the restriction to $u = 0$ of this result (but without the pairing): \begin{nlemma}[{\cite[Lemma~2.3]{Smi}}] There exists an algebra isomorphism: $QH^*(X) \cong QH^*(pt) \oplus QH^*(\Sigma_2) \oplus QH^*(pt)$, \end{nlemma} We prove Lemma \ref{intersection of quadrics TEP isom} in Appendix \ref{appendix example intersection of quadrics} by a direct computation, providing evidence for the conjecture.
+We thus have an isomorphism of TE-structures: As the TEP-structure associated to an $A_\infty$-category is canonical, Conjecture \ref{VSHS conjecture} implies: \begin{nlemma} There exists an isomorphism of TEP-structures: \end{nlemma} We prove Lemma \ref{intersection of quadrics TEP isom} in Appendix \ref{appendix example intersection of quadrics} by a direct computation, providing evidence for the conjecture.
 Moreover, we show that this isomorphism is unique.